neutrinolabs/pulseaudio-module-xrdp/README.md

 `module-xrdp-source.so`, PulseAudio modules should be properly built and installed.

-`module-xrdp-sink.la` and `module-xrdp-source.so` may be installed to the target directory, these files are not necessary and you can remove them safely.
+`module-xrdp-sink.so` and `module-xrdp-source.so` may be installed to the target directory, these files are not necessary and you can remove them safely.

 Enjoy!